fabiosalern/portfolio/README.md

 # Data Science projects portfolio
 Welcome to my Data Science Projects Repository!
-This repository contains a collection of my data science projects I have worked on during the years.
+This repository contains a collection of my data science projects that I have worked on during my time at UNI as a student.

 ## Large Language Models (NLP)